 - "The cabin is handsome and well assembled, but suffers from a few low-grade plastic panels.” -- Consumer Guide

-The Volvo XC90 offers seating for seven with a standard third-row seat.
+The Volvo XC90 offers seating for seven with a standard third-row.
 Overall, reviewers find the seats comfortable, although most think the third row is cramped for anyone but children.
 The rear seat comes with an integrated booster cushion that allows a child to sit high enough for both the seatbelt and head restraint to give proper protection.

 Standard on the base model is a power driver’s seat with memory and a power passenger’s seat.
 Reviewers mention that rearward visibility is hampered by the back seat headrests.